cloudtrust/keycloak-export/README.md

 ### Deploy automatically

 Simply call the install.sh script with the base directory of keycloak as parameter.
 Then start (or restart) the server.
-To use this module, the client (i.e. admin-cli) must have full scope allowed in the master realm.

 ## Using the module